MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 The valid values are:
 False (default) - Starts with / partial name search functionality is available.
-True - Disables starts with / partial name search functionality for all SharePoint users, except SharePoint Admins.
+True - Disables starts with for all users/partial name search functionality for all SharePoint users, except SharePoint Admins.

 ```yaml